paveltimofeev/screens.io/tasklist.md

 - Auth proxy should not store passwords in plain text
 - Use Master term instead of Reference?
 - **------------ MVP MILESTONE ------------**
+- Backend: Hide internal path to the "not found ref image", in case of error when Ref not exists
 - [Bug] Frontend: AutoRefresh should stop after user left page (on ngDestroy) at Overview, ScenarioPage
 - [Bug] Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.
 - [Bug] Job will not fild a Scenario, after rename of scenario.
 Need to update all jobs, or store scenario Id instead of scenario label.